Cannes Film Festival 2024: what to look forward to

-Cannes Film Festival 2024 reveals its anticipated line-up, presenting new works from Yorgos Lanthimos, Francis Ford Coppola and more
+Cannes Film Festival 2024's line-up includes new works from Yorgos Lanthimos, Francis Ford Coppola and more

 The star-studded line-up for the 77th edition of the Cannes Film Festival has been announced, and, as usual, it celebrates the best of cinematographic art by showcasing new works from both iconic and emerging filmmakers.

-Cannes Film Festival 2024 line-up
+Cannes Film Festival 2024: what to see

 The festival, which runs from 15-25 May 2024, will open with the world premiere of Quentin Dupieux’s surreal comedy Second Act, starring Lea Seydoux.
 Following this are some of the most-hyped movies in the official competition, including Yorgos Lanthimos’ Kinds of Kindness, featuring Emma Stone.
 Other casting highlights include Adam Driver in Francis Ford Coppola’s Megalopolis and Anya Taylor-Joy in George Miller’s Mad Max spin-off, Furiosa.

 Searchlight Pictures will present Andrea Arnold’s Bird, featuring Barry Keoghan.
 Meanwhile, Emilia Perez, a musical drama by Jacques Audiard, sees Zoe Saldana and Selena Gomez.
-Other highlights include David Cronenberg’s The Shrouds, Paolo Sorrentino’s Parthenope and Kevin Costner’s first instalment of the Horizon, an American Saga.
+Other highlights include David Cronenberg’s The Shrouds, Paolo Sorrentino’s Parthenope and Kevin Costner’s first instalment of the Horizon: an American Saga.

 Notably, Greta Gerwig, acclaimed director of Barbie, will be part of this year’s jury.